mihaiconstantin/parabar/README.md

 - `BackendFactory`: Factory for creating `Backend` objects.
 - `Context`: Default context for executing backend operations without interference.
-- `ProgressDecorator`: Context for decorating the `sapply` operation to track and display the progress.
+- `ProgressTrackingContext`: Context for decorating the `sapply` operation to track and display the progress.
 - `ContextFactory`: Factory for creating `Context` objects.

 Additionally, [`parabar`](https://parabar.mihaiconstantin.com) also provides